sef-global/sef-handbook/docs/organisation/engineering-team/team.md

 ---
-sidebar_position: 6
+sidebar_position: 1
+title: Being part of the Engineering Team
 ---

-# Engineering Team
+# Being part of the Engineering Team

 ## About us